 Information storage and security

 While we implement safeguards designed to protect your information, no security system is impenetrable and due to the inherent nature of the Internet, we cannot guarantee that data, during transmission through the Internet or while stored on our systems or otherwise in our care, is absolutely safe from intrusion by others.
+Internally we have ICT and IST Policies that govern our operational processes, and we are fully compliant with our jurisdictional legislation.

 How long we keep information